saadqayyum-troon/Blockchain-assignments/README.md

 # Blockchain coding assignments

-This document will cover four weeks(1 month) coding assignments, the assignments will focus mainly on Ethereum, solidity, web3 based development.
+This document will cover four weeks coding assignments, the assignments will focus mainly on Ethereum, solidity, web3 based development.
 At the end of each assignment, your code will be reviewed by a senior developer.

 > Note: Write your code while using solidity latest version (currently 0.8.9)